Survey: Most Parents Don’t Realize Their Kid Is at Risk for Obesity

 May 2, 2019

-The majority of parents underestimate how overweight their child actually is, a new survey from the European Congress on Obesity (ECO) says.
+The majority of parents underestimate how overweight their child actually is, a 2019 survey from the European Congress on Obesity (ECO) says.
 The findings featured 87 studies conducted worldwide between 2000 and 2018, which spanned more than 24,000 children ages 0 to 19 and their parents.

 The amount of children and adolescents with obesity has increased by 10 times in the past four decades worldwide.
 We’re seeing an increase from 5 million girls in 1975 to 50 million in 2016, and from 6 million to 74 million boys.
 Very few children who are overweight or obese receive the propper attention, according to the survey.